sharovatov/teamlead/README.md

 My telegram is [@vitaly19842](http://t.me/vitaly19842), feel free to text me there.

-The playlist of all my talks is [on youtube](https://www.youtube.com/watch?v=0DwEsMgMbj0&list=PLFtS8Ah0wZvWS37oveJ0-D5K6V7GWUpqY)
+The playlist of all my talks is [on youtube](https://www.youtube.com/watch?v=0DwEsMgMbj0&list=PLFtS8Ah0wZvWS37oveJ0-D5K6V7GWUpqY).

+I work for [Qase](https://qase.io).
+We promote TestOps philosophy and help companies manage quality.

 # Everything on team leadership